HEFTIEProject/zarr-benchmarks/docs/index.md

 world usage when reading/writing to/from a disk.
 This means times given are the full time needed to read/write to/from disk.

+The data used to create this report is available in the repository under `/example_results`.
+To create the plots in this report locally (along with further plots we couldn't include in the report), see the README in that repository.

 ## Compressors

 This section shows how varying the compressor and it's configuration affects